bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/name.md

       console.log('Oops!');
     }

-In the uncompressed version, the program runs into the truthy-branch and logs “`'foo' is an instance of 'Foo'`”.
+In the uncompressed version, the program runs into the truthy-branch and logs "`'foo' is an instance of 'Foo'`”.
 Whereas, in the compressed version it behaves differently, and runs into the else-branch.
 If you rely on `Function.name`, like in the example above, make sure your build pipeline doesn’t change function names, or don’t assume a function to have a particular name.

 Examples
 --------